 The requirements in clause 9.2C.5.1 and 9.2C.5.2 are not applicable when the overall overhead ratio due to scheduling restriction caused by all configured SMTCs (i.e. scheduling restriction overhead of all SMTCs in one SMTC periodicity), is larger than 75%.

 9.2C.5.2 Measurement period

-The measurement period for intra-frequency measurements without gaps is as shown in table 9.2C.5.2-1.
+The measurement period for intra-frequency measurements without gaps is as shown in Table 9.2C.5.2-1.